faham4/faham4/README.md

 <h2 align="center">Assalam Walaikum.
-My name is Muhammad Faham and I'm a Web Developer from Pakistan.</h2>
+My name is Muhammad Faham and I'm a passionate beginner front-end developer learning to bring designs to life through code.
+Currently, I’m focused on mastering HTML, CSS, and JavaScript, and diving into responsive design techniques.

+🔧 Currently Exploring:

+Building projects with HTML, CSS, and JavaScript Responsive layouts with CSS Flexbox and Grid
+Basics of front-end frameworks like Bootstrap and React.</h2>

 ###